A compact symmetric radio source born at one-tenth the current age of the Universe: Results

 Our new VLBA image is shown in Figure \ref{fig:vlbi}.
-It was observed at 8.4 GHz, with a higher resolution of 2.5 mas $\times$ 0.8 mas than that of the 5-GHz image, enabling to reveal finer structure.
-Except for two edge-brightened components labelled as N1 and S1, two other components (N2 and S2) are identified in the intervening region.
-N2 is located midway between N1 and S1, and S2 is closer to S1.
-The four components are aligned in the northwest--southeast direction, at a position angle of $\sim-17^\circ$.
+It was observed at 8.4 GHz, with a higher resolution of 2.5 mas $\times$ 0.8 mas than the previous 5-GHz image.
+Except for two edge-brightened components labelled as N and S previously detected in the 5-GHz VLBA image, another component (C) is found in the intervening region.
+The three components are aligned along a position angle of $\sim-17^\circ$, with a total extent of $\sim$56 pc (in projection).